March 8, 1983: Plot

 At an airport, Philip (Matthew Rhys) and Henry (Keidrich Sellati) bid farewell to Elizabeth (Keri Russell) and Paige (Holly Taylor) as both are heading for West Germany.
 Afterwards, Philip meets with Yousaf (Rahul Khanna), who confirms that his actions motivated the CIA to pull out of their deal with the Mujahideen.

 In Kreuzberg, West Berlin, Paige is taken aback when Elizabeth employs techniques when she suspects they are being followed.
 They are hoping to get into East Germany, but are actually surprised when Elizabeth's mother (Aleksandra Myrna) appears at their hotel room.
 The three women embrace, with Paige finally meeting her grandmother.
-Later, Elizabeth confides in Paige about how her mother allowed her to leave her country with no sign of a possible return.
+Later, Elizabeth confides in Paige about how her mother allowed her to leave her country with no prospect of a possible return.

 Oleg (Costa Ronin) informs Stan (Noah Emmerich) that Arkady (Lev Gorn) has ordered them not to get involved in any assassination attempt unless the Center approves it.
 This conversation is taped by Stan, who delivers it to Gaad (Richard Thomas).
 Gaad is furious over Stan teaming up with Oleg without his authorization and once again suspects him of planting the bug in his office.
 Zinaida is arrested, but Gaad informs Stan that they will trade Zinaida for another CIA agent arrested in Russia, instead of Nina (Annet Mahendru), and that the Deputy Attorney General will decide his fate for his actions.

 Philip attends an EST seminar on sex life, where he runs into Sandra (Susan Misner).
-They promise to not tell Elizabeth and Stan about the other's presence, while also scheduling to meet again.
+They promise not to tell Elizabeth and Stan about the other's presence, while also scheduling to meet again.
 Later, Philip sneaks into the room of Gene (Luke Robertson), where he kills him and makes it appear like a suicide.
-He then plants evidence where he paints him as the person who planted the bug in Gaad's office, deviating suspicion from Martha, as well as allowing Stan to keep his job.
+He then plants evidence where he paints him as the person who planted the bug in Gaad's office, diverting suspicion from Martha, as well as allowing Stan to keep his job.

 Elizabeth and Paige return to America, but Paige is reluctant to live a life built on lies.
 Philip tells Elizabeth about Gene's death, and is told that he should inform Martha about it before it is revealed at her office.
 Philip confides in her that, as Gene had toys in his apartment, it reminded him of Henry, which made the killing so difficult.
 Their conversation is interrupted when they watch a broadcast of Ronald Reagan delivering a speech in which he refers to the Soviet Union as an "Evil Empire", surprising Elizabeth.
 In her bedroom, a distraught Paige calls Pastor Tim, lamenting the lies that her parents told her and wanting her to keep lying to Henry.
 She then states that her parents are Russians.